The Ultimate Beginner’s Guide to Podcasts

 I never miss an episode of Keep It!
 (DM me Ira!
 I want to send you tie dye!), they never fail to make me laugh and tackle subjects light and heavy in Hollywood; my girl Not Skinny But Not Fat always has amazing guests from the world of reality TV; the ladies from Comments by Celebs are great for a roundup of what’s trending in celeb news that week (shout out to my fellow SU alums); and Las Culturistas is always my go-to for a fun listen (their Taylor eps are epic).

 If you follow me on Instagram you know I love Gloss Angeles.
 I think Kirbie and Sara always tell it straight and have amazing product reccs and of-the-moment beauty news.
-While Glowing Up has moved a bit away from straight beauty talk, it’s still one of my favorites and never fails to make me laugh.
 Breaking Beauty, hosted by two Canadian beauty editors, is another great pod for beauty reviews, product launches and reccs.

 Even if you’re not an entrepreneur, Second Life with Hillary Kerr is one to try.
 Hillary does a truly great interview and tells interesting and inspirational stories from women who have successfully pivoted from one career to another.
 Obviously, How I Built This is a staple in my pod library.
 Guy Raz has had just about everyone on the show, but it’s the less obvious guests (the brothers behind Life is Good, the fractured partners who started Seventh Generation) who will keep you riveted.